cosmicjs/docs/docs/rest-api/objects.md

 Advanced queries give you powerful NoSQL database-like functionality for content fetching.
 Use the `query` parameter to send a valid JSON (stringified) query on the [Get Objects Endpoint](#get-objects).
 See [example requests below](#example-queries).

 ::: tip Note
 If accessing the endpoint via browser address bar, open and closed curly braces will need to be encoded: `%7B` and `%7D` respectively.
+[This encoder tool may help](https://meyerweb.com/eric/tools/dencoder/).
 :::

 **Definition**